ballerina-platform/module-ballerina-persist/docs/spec/spec.md

 ## 1. Overview

-The `persist` standard library creates a programming model to store and query data easily.
-This uses the statically typed nature of Ballerina to provide a convenient way to define and store the data model of an application across various providers such as RDBMS, NoSQL, and others.
-At this initial release `persist` library only supports MySQL data provider.
+The `persist` standard library creates a programming model to store and query data conveniently.
+The library uses the statically typed nature of Ballerina language to provide a convenient way to define, store and query data.
+The initial release of `persist` library only supports MySQL data providers.

 ## 2. Data Model Definition

-Within a Ballerina project, the data model should be defined in a separate bal file under `persist` directory.
-This file is not considered as part of the Ballerina project and is used only for data model definition.
+Within a Ballerina project, the data model should be defined in a separate bal file under the `persist` directory.
+This file is not considered part of the Ballerina project and is used only for data model definition.

-Ballerina `persist` library defines a mechanism to express the data model of an application using Ballerina records.
-Any record type that is a subtype of the `EntityType` can be defined as an entity in the model.
+The Ballerina `persist` library defines a mechanism to express the application's data model using Ballerina record type.
+Any record type that is a subtype of the `EntityType` will be an entity in the model.

 ### 2.1.
 EntityType Definition

-An EntityType is defined in terms of `SimpleType` field and `EntityType` fields.
+An EntityType is defined using `SimpleType` and `EntityType` fields.

 ```ballerina
     type SimpleType ()|boolean|int|float|decimal|string|byte[]|time:Date|time:TimeOfDay|time:Utc|time:Civil;